How Much Should Local Businesses Spend on Google AdWords?

 A potential customer is much more likely to be looking after an actual cleaning company if they use keywords like cleaning company in Miami vs. keywords like cleaning, maid, etc.

-Difference in Cost Per Click Between Keywords With Intent to Buy and Informational Keywords
+The difference in Cost Per Click Between Keywords With Intent to Buy and Informational Keywords

 As mentioned before, where you are in the buying funnel will influence CPCs within the same industry.